Monaco

 The Monte Carlo Casino

 Monte-Carlo is one of the nine districts of Monaco and not, as some think, synonymous with Monaco.
 It is home to the Casino, one of the most famous casinos in the world.
 The Belle Époque building was designed by the famous French architect Charles Garnier, who also designed the Paris Opera House.
-The building also houses the opera house.
-It is worth going there just to admire the beautiful structure of the building.
+It is worth going there to admire the beautiful structure of the building.

-You have a wonderful view of the sea and the rock with the old town from the square behind the building.
-If you are in Monaco at night, you absolutely must take a walk on the square in front of the casino and admire the countless exotic cars in front of the illuminated casino.
+You have a wonderful view of the sea and the rock from the square behind the building, as well as the old town.
+If you are in Monaco at night, you absolutely must take a walk on the square in front of the Casino and admire the countless super cars in front of the illuminated Casino.

 Monte Carlo Casino